paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 - Why do you need to learn this skill?
 - Is it for personal interest or do you want to pursue a career change?

 Furthermore, consider what it means for you to learn this skill.
 Can you explain it?
-Can you apply it?
-Remember you want to avoid ambiguity to be able to track and see progress and keep motivated.
+Can you apply it? **You want to avoid ambiguity to be able to track and see progress and keep motivated.**

-If you're completely new to the topic, there are two effective ways to gather list of topics:
+If you're completely new, there are 2 effective ways to gather list of topics:

 1. Find a mentor or someone who is already in the position you aspire to be in.
 Seek their guidance on the path to take and the essential skills to start with.
 This can save you a significant amount of time and effort.
 2. Explore the table of contents of popular courses related to the area you want to learn.
 Take note of the most frequently covered topics.
 This list will serve as a solid starting point for your learning journey.

-When gathering requirements, it's time to transform them into SMART Goals.
+When you gathered requirements, it's time to transform them into SMART Goals.

 - Master topics from list X in 3 months.
 Mastery means:
   - Explain the concept in simple terms.
   - Finding three practical uses for it.
-- Completing project X using the specified set of skills in 3 months.
+- Complete project X using the specified set of skills in 3 months.

 Now, let's establish daily actions.
 What are the most optimal ways to reach these goals?
 (Spoiler: for most learning goals, it's about spending a specific amount of time in full focus)